Home

 7. Create price transparency

-Hidden costs are a reliever.
+Hidden costs are a trust killer.
 Show all prices honestly and transparently.
-This builds up more trust than supposedly cheap bait offers.
+This builds more trust than supposedly cheap bait offers.

-Include shipping costs, taxes and fees directly into the displayed price or list them clearly.
-Unpleasant surprises at the checkout result in 70% of purchase cancellations.
+Include shipping costs, taxes and fees directly in the displayed price, or list them clearly.
+Unpleasant surprises at checkout account for 70% of purchase cancellations.

 Use tools like pricing calculators that show all costs at a glance.
-Transparency always wins over cheap tricks in the long term.
+Transparency always wins over cheap tricks in the long run.

 Communicate shipping costs